The Gentle Cemetery

 Repetition and lost meaning

 Woody Allen repeating the word "moose" is funny.
 All words begin to lose their meaning with repetition.
 We forget that words are simply sounds we say, the meaning bypassing our brain, sidestepping our senses.
-By repeating a word our senses are given the chance to come back into play and we somehow hear the sound of the word afresh.
-What if this is the only way we experienced words, a string of noises with no meaning.
+By repeating a word our senses are given the chance to come back into play and somehow we hear the sound of the word afresh.
+What if this was the only way we experienced words, a string of noises with no meaning?

 Allen's Brooklyn accent only adds to the effect.
 "I shot a moose once, I shot a moose, the bullet didn't penetrate the moose, the moose woke up."
 Imagine the same lines but instead of "moose" it was "stag" or "deer".
 The animal might be similar but the sound of the word is definitely not.